 Courtesy of Swimming World Magazine.

-Van Rouwendaal was also nominated for the 2018 World Open Water Swimming Woman of the Year award today [see here].
+He won the FINA/HOSA Marathon Swim World Series race in Setúbal Bay in Portugal and was nominated for the 2018 World Open Water Swimming Man of the Year award [see here].

 Copyright © 2008-2018 by World Open Water Swimming Association